M-o-a-T/moat-kv/docs/source/command_line.rst

    Before emitting changes, emit the current state of this subtree.

    A flag entry will be printed when this step is completed.

+.. option:: -o, --only

+   Only emit the value.
+This mode is ideal for monitoring an entry with a script or similar.

+   This mode will only watch a single entry, not the whole tree.
+The command will exit silently if the value is deleted or, when ``--state`` is used, doesn't exist in the first place.

 .. note::